jonambas/proply/README.md

   include: "/src/**/!(*.spec|*.test).js",

   // Specifies which port Propspotter should use
+  // Defaults to 9000
   port: 9000,

   // If provided, prepends this url to component locations and turns them into links
   locationUrl: "https://github.com/jonambas/propspotter/tree/master/example",

-  // If true, opens a new browser tab when running the start command
+  // If true, opens webpack dev server in a new tab when running the start command
+  // Defaults to true
   openBrowser: true,

   // Specifies where to output the webpack build
+  // Defaults to "dist/propspotter"
   outputPath: "dist/propspotter"
 }
 ```